Isabellanamutenda/greenkiosk/README.md

 # Green kiosk

-This is an online grocery store
+This is an online grocery store that allow people to shop groceries online